OSCNWeb/oscn-news/_posts/2018-06-05-tax-referendum-oral-arguments-to-be-live-streamed-on-oscn.md

 No other photographers or video cameras will be allowed in the Hearing Room.

-The link to the live-time feed will be found June 11 on the OSCN website.
+The live stream can be viewed on [YouTube](https://youtu.be/gmthreGnuMM).